arduino/help-center-content/content/About Arduino/My Arduino Account/About-Arduino-accounts-for-minors.md

 ### Upgrading to an Adult account

-After turning 14, users of Junior accounts will be prompt to upgrade to an <a href="#Adult-accounts">Adult account for users between 14 and 16 years old</a>.
+After turning 14, users of Junior accounts will be prompted to upgrade to an <a href="#Adult-accounts">Adult account for users between 14 and 16 years old</a>.

 ![Upgrading to regular account pop-up](img/Upgrade_to_regular_account.png)